-Members of Institute of Biochemistry and Microbiology teach several subjects e.g. Biology.
-Microbiology, Biochemistry, Molecular biology and genetics, Medical/Clinical Biochemistry, Cell Cultures.
+Members of Institute of Biochemistry and Microbiology teach several subjects e.g. Biology, Microbiology, Biochemistry, Molecular biology and genetics, Medical/Clinical Biochemistry, Cell Cultures.
 For most of them we cover also Laboratory practices.
 These subjects are for students of all Bachelor study programmes provided by Faculty (namely: Biotechnology; Chemical Engineering; Chemistry, Medical Chemistry and Chemical Materials; Food, Nutrition, Cosmetics; Automation, Information Engineering and Management in Chemistry and Food Industry), and Master study programmes (namely: Biochemistry and Biomedical Technologies, Biotechnology, Food, Hygiene, Cosmetics; Nutrition and Food Quality Assessment; Environmental Protection Technologies).
 Institute guarantees a PhD study programme Biochemistry, which allows the study not only for graduates of our Faculty but also graduates of other Universities.
 In this field of study Faculty concluded contracts of co-operation with several external educational institutions.
 The goal of taught subjects is to provide students with strong theoretical basis for the study of living organisms in academic research, as much as for more specialised fields such as biotechnology, clinical biochemistry or pharmaceutical industry.

 Research activities of Institute of Biochemistry and Microbiology including fields of biochemistry and physiology of animal and microbial cells are focused on following of areas: Physiology and genetics of filamentous fungi: In this domain, the activities of several researchers are interconnected.
 They are involved in the study of biochemistry as well as genetics of selected filamentous fungi.
-Research is oriented mainly to the metabolism of important signalling molecule - γ -aminobutyric acid (GA-BA), study of secretion of unique proteolytic enzymes into extracellular milieu, transport of organic acids into the microbial cells, Ca2+ homeostasis, fungal spore germination.
-In addi-
+Research is oriented mainly to the metabolism of important signalling molecule - y-aminobutyric acid (GABA), study of secretion of unique proteolytic enzymes into extracellular milieu, transport of organic acids into the microbial cells, Ca2+ homeostasis, fungal spore germination.
+In addition, some application aspects of mycology are studied, especially study of protein transporters conferring fungal resistance to antifungal agents and preparing mutants of biocontrol fungi with increased mycoparasitic activities.